1.0 License Required

 14.0 Homeowners Permits

 14.1 The Division of Professional Regulation is authorized to issue homeowners’ permits pursuant to an application process approved by the Board.
 Only owner-occupants who perform the work themselves qualify for homeowners’ permits.
-The homeowner is required submit their plan for the work to be completed to one of the Board-approved Electrical Inspection Agencies for review and approval.
+The homeowner is required submit their plan for the work to be completed to 1 of the Board-approved Electrical Inspection Agencies for review and approval.
 The homeowner will then submit the approved plan to the Division of Professional Regulation with the homeowner's application for the Board's consideration.

 14.2 Homeowners’ permits are required for new construction, renovation, and any work that requires a building permit.
 Generally, homeowners’ permits are not required for replacement in kind.